dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 XGBoost4J-Spark-GPU Tutorial (version 1.6.0+)
 #############################################

-**XGBoost4J-Spark-GPU** is a project aiming to accelerate XGBoost distributed training on Apache Spark from end to end with GPUs by leveraging the `RAPIDS Accelerator for Apache Spark <https://nvidia.github.io/spark-rapids/>`_ project.
+**XGBoost4J-Spark-GPU** is an open source library aiming to accelerate distributed XGBoost training on Apache Spark cluster from end to end with GPUs by leveraging the `RAPIDS Accelerator for Apache Spark <https://nvidia.github.io/spark-rapids/>`_ product.

 This tutorial will show you how to use **XGBoost4J-Spark-GPU**.